-The Enbridge Canadian Mainline system is currently tolled as per the Competitive Tolling Settlement (CTS), a 10-year tolling agreement with shippers that expires June 30, 2021.
-The CTS provides for a U.S. dollar denominated International Joint Tariff (IJT) for crude oil shipments originating in Canada on the Enbridge Pipelines Inc. (EPI) system and delivered in the U.S. off the Lakehead system.
-Local rates for service on the U.S. portion of the Mainline system are not affected by the CTS and continue to be established by Lakehead's existing tolling agreements.
+The Enbridge Canadian Mainline System is currently tolled as per the Competitive Tolling Settlement (CTS), a 10-year tolling agreement with shippers that expires June 30, 2021.
+The CTS provides for a U.S. dollar denominated International Joint Tariff (IJT) for crude oil shipments originating in Canada on the Enbridge Pipelines Inc. (EPI) System and delivered in the U.S. off the Lakehead System.
+Local rates for service on the U.S. portion of the Mainline System are not affected by the expiry of CTS and will continue to be established by Lakehead's existing tolling agreements.

 Replacing the expired CTS will be a new tolling arrangement that will have a U.S. dollar denominated IJT while providing priority access on a contract basis on the Canadian Mainline.
-Contracts offered will be available for term lengths of up to 20 years and contain flexible commercial terms for all shippers while providing long-term toll stability and certainty.
+Contracts offered will be available for term lengths of up to 20 years and contain flexible commercial terms for all shippers while providing longterm toll stability and certainty.
 The new commercial framework will reserve a minimum 10% of the Canadian Mainline capacity as spot service.
-Enbridge has submitted the application for the new tolling arrangement to the CER and expects a decision in Q12021 at which time Enbridge will hold a subsequent Open Season.
+Enbridge has submitted the application for the new tolling arrangement to the CER and expects a decision in Q4 2021 at which time Enbridge will hold a subsequent Open Season.